School of Arts and Sciences

 - Humanities and Social Sciences

-The School of Arts and Sciences sponsors and manages a number of cultural and co-curricular activities at Utica College, which include:
+The School of Arts and Sciences sponsors and manages a number of cultural and co-curricular activities at Utica University, which include:

 - The Advisory Committee for the Health Professions

-The Advisory Committee for the Health Professionals is designed primarily as a resource for pre-health professional students at Utica College.
+The Advisory Committee for the Health Professionals is designed primarily as a resource for pre-health professional students at Utica University.

 - The Applied Ethics Institute